cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

       - Host name used by the Stream client
     * - a1.sinks.sink1.streamName
       - ``Stream-name``
-      - Target Stream name
+      - Target stream name
     * - a1.sinks.sink1.port
       - ``10000``
-      - This parameter is options and the Default port number is 10000
+      - This parameter is options and the default port number is 10000
     * - a1.sinks.sink1.sslEnabled
       - ``false``
       - This parameter is used to specify if SSL is enabled, the auth client will be used if SSL is enabled, by default this value is false